 Do you feel ready, curious and open?

 In a moment, you will explore the seven types of futures.
 Those are not types of categories that you need to know by heart, but they will help you think about futures differently.
 Some may feel familiar, others weird, perhaps, or even uncomfortable.
-No worries, that is part of the process and often happens when assumptions are challenged 😊
+No worries, this is part of the process and often happens when assumptions are challenged 😊

 Purpose, target group and process